jimmymathews/graph-path/README.md

 Currently supported only in Linux/Mac/Unix environments.
 Does not require root privileges.

-The install script requires `bash`:
+Install the dependencies then run the bash install script:
 ```
+pip install igraph
+pip install pygtrie
 ./install.sh
 exec bash
 ```

 The `exec bash` line reloads the shell so that `gp` and `man gp` are available right away without starting a new shell.
-The program itself only requires Python.
+The program itself is written in Python.

 Uninstallation:
 ```